RareXWeeb/ambot/README.md

 # ambot
-This repo is for my react native progress and my progress for my dream as a developer
+This repo is for my react native progress and my progress for my dream as a developer.
+And today I'm learning github